hjhuney/Healthcare-dot-Gov-Notebooks/README.md

 ![Average Dental Insurance Premiums by Issuer](https://github.com/hjhuney/Healthcare-dot-Gov-Notebooks/blob/master/Images/dental_issuer002.svg)

 We can see Dominion and Humana offer some of the least expensive plans.
 However, this should be taken with the caveat that this data does not factor in which states / localities these insurers operate in.
+Nor does it examine quality of coverage.

 ## Population Density